 The best way to send email from a Windows server is to use smtp.
 The smtp settings are in the config.php file.
 Once set, all emails from the application will be sent using smtp.

 You don't have to create a new database if you don't want to.
-You could install the tables in an existing database providing that the table names do not clash.
-In version 4 onwards you can set an optional prefix for table names - this will stop table name clashes.
+You could install the tables in an existing database providing that the table names do not clash with existing tables.

-All of my tables are prefixed with ipn_, so providing none of the existing tables have that prefix, there should be no problem.
+All of my tables are prefixed with key_, so providing none of the existing tables have that prefix, there should be no problem.

-There are two things you need to make a copy of : the database with its data and the uploaded files.
+There are two things you need to make a copy of : the database with its data and the uploaded files on your web server.
 The admin scripts themselves are less important, since you should have the original files and any others you have modified to change the look of your displays.

 No. PHP-KeyCodes does not have a shopping cart system at the moment.